DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

     @PathVariable String model,
 ```
 Pagination and sort parameters are extracted from the URL parameters.
-Parameter names confirm to Spring framework defaults.
+Parameter names confirm to Spring framework defaults for pagination.
 ```
     Pageable page,
     PagedResourcesAssembler assembler,
 ```
 This annotation maps a URL parameter to a method variable.
 When required is true, the method will fail if a param is not present.

-This annotation is a DSpace annotation.
+@RequestParam is a DSpace annotation.
+This annotation will ensure consistent treatment
+of required parameters throughout the code base.
+It should also provide a clear
+indication of parameter behavior for developers.
 ```
     @RequestParam(required = false) String projection,
 ```
 ```
     HttpServletResponse response) {
 ```
-Find the [REST repository object&rarr;](#rep) that will retrieve objects from DSpace.
+Find the REST Repository Object[See below&rarr;](#rep) that will retrieve objects from DSpace.
 ```
   DSpaceRestRepository<T, ?> repository = utils.getResourceRepository(apiCategory, model);
 ```